spotify/postgresql-metrics/README.md

 * Python 2.7
 * PostgreSQL 9.3 or later
-* Debian based distribution with Upstart or systemd, if you want to use the packaging functionality
+* Debian based distribution with systemd (packaging requirement only)

 ## Building and Installing

-You can build a Debian package out of this by calling *debuild* in project root, e.g.:
+You can build a Debian package by running the following in project root:

 ```
-debuild -us -uc -b
+dpkg-buildpackage -us -uc -b
 ```

-Notice that postgresql-metrics includes by default an Upstart script or systemd service to run as long running process, pushing metrics to FFWD as gathered.
+Notice that postgresql-metrics includes by default a systemd service to run as long running process, pushing metrics to FFWD as gathered.
 You need to stop the long running process after installing the package for configuration.

 ```
-sudo stop postgresql-metrics
+sudo systemctl stop postgresql-metrics
 ```

-Notice that by default Upstart processes log under */var/log/upstart/*, if you want to debug the process.
+If you want to debug the process.
 For the systemd service, you can run *sudo journalctl -u postgresql-metrics* to see the service's log.

 ### Edit Configuration